 USTDA is accepting applications for an intern to work with the Global Programs Team.
 The intern will have the opportunity to help shape an exciting new initiative that is a top priority for the Agency – The Global Procurement Initiative: Understanding Best Value (GPI).
 The GPI works with emerging economies to create transparent, open procurement systems in order to foster sustainable investments and level the playing field for greater international competition.
 USTDA is collaborating with the World Bank, the Asian Development Bank, the African Development Bank, the European Bank for Reconstruction and Development, and the Inter-American Development Bank under the GPI to develop sound value-based procurement practices in developing markets.
 USTDA has also partnered with the George Washington University Law School's Government Procurement Law Program to design programs and training under the GPI.
 More information is available at www.ustda.gov/gpi.

 Intern responsibilities will include researching partner country procurement practices, developing project memorandum for potential USTDA funding, and supporting ongoing partner country programs.
 Candidates will be evaluated on their research and evaluation skills and familiarity with international business and/or foreign assistance.
 Candidates should describe any regional or country specific experience as well as foreign language skills in their application.
-To apply, please submit a resume, letter of recommendation, unofficial transcript, and a cover letter that includes dates of availability to Lauren Ziegler at .
-For eligibility requirements and additional details, refer to the "Program Internships" section above.
+To apply for an internship, please submit a resume, unofficial transcript, and a cover letter that includes dates of availability to Lauren Ziegler at .
+For application deadlines, eligibility requirements and additional details, refer to the "Program Internships" section above.

 For information on employment in the Federal Government, please access the Office of Personnel Management job site located at www.usajobs.opm.gov.